Solarious/orc-dict/README.md

 	"category","english","orcish"
 	"category","english","orcish","submittedBy"
 	```
+### app/models/clan.js
+* Schema
+  * name - The name of the clan.
+  * orderingName - The clan name, but without a 'The ' at the start.
+Used for ordering clans.
+  * orcishName - The name of the clan in orcish.
+If the same as the name, indicates that the clan only has an orcishName.
+  * foundedBy (optional) - Who founded the clan.
+  * shortDesc - A short description of the clan.
+  * history - An array of paragraphs describing the history of the clan.
+  * customs - An array of paragraphs describing the customs of the clan.
+  * relations - An array of paragraphs describing the relations of the clan with others.
 ### app/autofill.js
 * autofill(orcish, PoS) - Generates and returns the noun/verb/adjective part for a word.
 Will throw error.
 * autofillAsync(orcish, PoS) - As above, but returns a Promise.